Siggnja/CloudAtlas/README.md

 * Sverrir Sigurðsson

 ## The Product
 CloudAtlas is a developing environment that uses the cloud instead a local IDE as is the normal in programming.
-We allow teams to work in parallel without setting up a complex environment is something that may appeal to many programmers especially for less complex projects.
-That just the tip of the iceberg.
-CloudAtlas is equipped with multi layered functionality.
-The smooth UI allows for an compartable flow and the user experience ideal.
-User have complete control of their edtior everything from themes and shortcuts to syntax highlighting and error checking which is language based.
-With all this in its’ arsenal CloudAtlas is here to stay, and at your dispocal.
+We allow teams to work in parallel without setting up a complex environment which is something that may appeal to many programmers especially for less complex projects.
+However that just the tip of the iceberg because CloudAtlas is equipped with multi layered functionality.
+The smooth UI allows for a compartable flow through the web page and the user experience ideal.
+Users have complete control of their edtior which allow a wide variety of features everything from themes and shortcuts to syntax highlighting and error checking which is language based.
+With all this in its’ arsenal CloudAtlas is here to stay, and at your disposal.

 ## CloudAtlas - About
 The code is hosted via GitHub and the entire project was written in ASP.NET MVC5.